syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Template-Support.md

 # Template Support

 ListBox widget provides the template support, when binding the data for the ListBox.
-For this behaviour, set the common syntax /element in template property.
+For this behaviour, set the common syntax/element in template property.
 You can add any HTML mark-up element inside the ListBox using this property.

 The following steps explains you the behaviour of template support with ListBox.

 In an ASPX page, add an elementto configure ListBox.

-Note: Images for this sample are available in ‘installed location/images/Employee’
+> Note: Images for this sample are available in ‘installed location/images/Employee’

 {% highlight html %}